Contact us: email@example.com or (971) 227-8354

 Hula Classes for Children (Keiki)

 The Keiki classes are taught in 12 week sessions.
-The Spring Session starts on Sunday, April 7th.
+The Winter Session starts on Sunday, January 5th.
 Class is from 2:45 to 3:15pm.
 We look forward to having you join us!

 Hula Hālau ‘Ohana Holo‘oko‘a offers hula classes for children (keiki) starting at age 3.
 New students must be able to participate in the class by themselves.
 All new students will start in the Beginning/Younger keiki hula class regardless of age and will be evaluated and moved up upon instructor approval.
 New students are accepted the first class of each session.
 Please discuss your child’s individual situation with Lisa instructor prior to enrolling.